-CLARIFICATION: An opposition party is any party that is not part of the government, i.e.,
+CLARIFICATION: An opposition party is any party that is not part of the government, i.e., that has no control over the executive.

 - 0: Opposition parties are not allowed. - 1: There are no autonomous, independent opposition parties.
 Opposition parties are either selected or co-opted by the ruling regime. - 2: At least some opposition parties are autonomous and independent of the ruling regime. - 3: Most significant opposition parties are autonomous and independent of the ruling regime. - 4: All opposition parties are autonomous and independent of the ruling regime.